supergi0/IngineDB/README.md

 - flex
 - bison

-### Starting IngeniumDB CLI
+### Starting IngineDB CLI

 execute following from `src/` directory
 ```bash
 make all
 ```

-before pushing to repo make sure to clean the folders by executing the following command in `src/` directory
+Clean the folders by executing the following command in `src/` directory
 ```bash
 make clean
 ```